 Lead is an element found naturally in the earth’s crust that has been mined and used by people for thousands of years.
 It is useful in manufacturing, surface coatings and glazes, automobile batteries, and a variety of industrial processes.
 Up until 1978, lead was used in many house paints.
 Even today, deteriorating lead-based paint in homes can lead to high (and unsafe) concentrations of lead in house dust.

-The Erie County Department of Health (ECDOH) offers the following programs that support the elimination of lead poisoning:
+In response LEADSAFE Erie County offers the following programs that support the prevention and elimination of lead poisoning: